mchaov/plugins-with-typescript-mobx-and-react/docs/react-not-a-conf-script.md

 TTM...

 How fast I can release new feature.
 How many systems are affected?
-Is restart of the system involved, can i t be avoided?
+Is restart of the system involved, can it be avoided?

+Time to market includes everything from feature conceptualization until the first user adopts the features.

 ## What is a plugin

+Software component that adds a specific feature to an existing computer program.

 - A piece of software - a component
 - Extends or enhances existing features